joelklabo/blog/posts/setting-up-nip-57-support.md

 If you enjoyed this you can follow me on [Nostr](nostr:2f4fa408d85b962d1fe717daae148a4c98424ab2e10c7dd11927e101ed3257b2).

 If you want to try something meta you can Zap my post where I share this and then see your Zap on the tip page, check it out here: [Note sharing this article]()

+FYI, if your username doesn't show up right away, reload the page.
+There is a cache of public keys to usernames that I populate on the backed.

 # References